pimoroni/pivumeter/python_server/README.md

 ```
 You can also compile and set up thing yourself - just follow [this guide](../README.md#installing) but change the `output-device` to `socket`.

-After that you need to install pytjon pivumeter library.
+After that you need to install python pivumeter library.
 Just go to the `pivumeter/python_server/library` folder and run
 ```
 sudo python setup.py install